danfruehauf/NetworkManager-ssh/README.md

 If all went right, you should have a new VPN of type <i>SSH</i> when creating a new VPN.

+### Debugging
+When things go wrong and you can't really figure out what's happening, you can run the SSH VPN plugin in debug mode.

+As <b>root</b> run (on Fedora/RHEL/CentOS):

+	/usr/libexec/nm-ssh-service --debug

+On Debian/Ubuntu:

+	/usr/lib/NetworkManager/nm-ssh-service --debug

+You may see the full output of what's going on...

 ## Server side configuration
 Even though this is a bit off-topic, I've decided to cover it anyway.